 If there is no water sitting in the drain pan causing the smell, it is also possible that strong odors such as garbage, pesticides, or tobacco smoke has permeated your evaporator coil, and that smell sticks around when you turn the AC on blowing it all over your home.
 If you suspect this is the case, give us a call and we can assess whether or not the smell can be cleaned out of the system.

 A few different factors can go into making this important decision.
 What is the square footage of your house?
 When was your house built?
-Do you own a single story or two-story home?
+Do you own a single-story or two-story home?
 How well is your home insulated?
 These are all important questions to have answered.
 At Sharp Air Conditioning & Heating, we can come out to your home and provide a free estimate for the right system for you.
-If you are thinking about replacing your air conditioning system, give us a call today!
+If you are thinking about replacing or AC repair Mesa, give us a call today.

 Of all of the appliances in your home it’s a safe bet that when it’s working properly, your air conditioning system does not get too much attention.
 Besides the outdoor portion of your system, a big reason for this is because the air conditioning system is mostly hidden in your attic, walls, etc. A major component and often-overlooked portion of your air conditioning system is the ductwork that shuttles air around your home keeping you comfortable.

 Getting up in your attic and inspecting the ductwork on your own, especially during the summer months, is not for everyone.
 As part of our Sharp Air Maintenance Program, we will inspect your ductwork during our two scheduled maintenance visits to ensure that your system is operating at its peak efficiency.
-So stay out of the attic, and let the professionals at Sharp Air Conditioning & Heating take care of your air conditioning needs today!
+So stay out of the attic, and let the professionals at Sharp Air Conditioning & Heating take care of your needs of air conditioning repair Mesa, Gilbert, AZ.

 Clogged filters can result in the following: